infostreams/snippets/readme.md

 It is also possible to define a class with multiple Snippets and add them all at once.
 First, define your class, and make sure it extends the ```\Phile\Plugin\Infostreams\Snippets\Snippets``` class (which gives you access to some common functionality).
 Then, make sure that it is included by PhileCMS.
+There's a step-by-step guide [here](https://github.com/infostreams/snippets/issues/2#issuecomment-95512554) that explains how to do that properly.

     class MySnippets extends \Phile\Plugin\Infostreams\Snippets\Snippets {
         public function skype($name, $action="call", $text=null) {